cookieo0050/Fouxengine/README.md

 this engine tryes to improve performance and higher quality and tryes to make it a more modern engine.

-this engine still is under the GLM licence.
+this engine still is under the GPL licence.

 for scripting it uses C/CPP just like Quake 3